-Andy retired from the position of chief executive of Shakespeare Martineau LLP in January 2019, an expanding Midlands and London law firm that he led from 2015 through a period of significant growth in turnover and profits.
-He currently has a portfolio of senior advisory roles and has recently been appointed a director of Zed Capital Limited, an investor dedicated to remodelling the financial structures of profitable growth companies.
-Previously, he has held a number of non-executive positions, predominantly in the professional services sector.
-He joined RSM Tenon Group PLC ("RSM Tenon") in 2001 after its acquisition of the independent partnership formerly known as BDO Stoy Hayward - East Midlands.
-Following the acquisition of this business by RSM Tenon, he became finance director and, in a subsequent board reorganisation, chief executive in 2003, leading the company to win National Firm of the Year 2011 in the British Accountancy Awards.
-Andy resigned in January 2012.
-Prior to joining RSM Tenon, he spent almost 20 years with BDO Stoy Hayward - East Midlands, where he established the corporate finance department and held overall responsibility for business development, before becoming managing partner.
-Andy became a director of the Company on 14 September 2005.
-Further details relating to Andy's directorship of RSM Tenon are set out on page 54.
+Andy retired from the position of Chief Executive of Shakespeare Martineau LLP in January 2019, an expanding Midlands and London law firm that he led from 2015 through a period of significant growth in turnover and profits.
+He currently has a portfolio of senior advisory roles in the professional and financial services sector.
+Previously he has held a number of non-executive positions and joined RSM Tenon Group PLC ("RSM Tenon") in 2001 after its acquisition of the independent partnership formerly known as BDO Stoy Hayward - East Midlands.
+Andy led the company to win National Firm of the Year 2011 in the British Accountancy Awards.
+Prior to joining RSM Tenon, he spent almost 20 years with BDO Stoy Hayward - East Midlands, where he became managing partner.
+Andy became a Director of Octopus AIM on 14 September 2005.
+Further details relating to Andy's directorship of RSM Tenon are set out on page 58.